user163264/spotvogel-lms/HOW_TO_SETUP_OPENAI.md

 # Setting Up OpenAI API for Your LMS System

+> **Note:** This system uses port 8080 for the backend server.
+Do not use port 5000 as it conflicts with the macOS AirPlay service on newer macOS versions.

 This guide will walk you through setting up the OpenAI API integration for the Teacher-Focused LMS system.

 ## 1. Get an OpenAI API Key